jiang-junyao/CACIMAR/README.md

 <!-- badges: end -->

-CCtMR is an R package to identify cross-species marker genes, cell types and gene regulatory networks based on single cell sequencing.
+CCtMR is an R package to identify cross-species marker genes, cell types and gene regulatory networks based on scRNA-seq data.

 ## Installation